natelac/EuchrePy/README.md

 ## TODO:
 ### Now
+- Come up with better terminology rather than "update" for webplayer
 - Get webconsole.py to register with server and print connection complete
 - Get a loop in webconsole.py for waiting for commands from server and prompting the user
 - Implement consolewebplayer.py so server can send commands to webconsole.py
 - Have functions to call, rather than dictionaries passed to Players
   - For example: msgPoints, rather than passing a dictionary to passMsg

+- Networking questions:
+  - What if player doesn't respond to request?
+When to resend/how to resend?

 ### Short Term
 - On player disconnect, save game